fpsvogel/reading/README.md

 $ reading '📕Trying|Little Library 1970147288' 'head, sources'
 ```

+The `reading` command can also start a prompt to query for reading statistics.
+For more on that, see ["Get statistics on your reading"](#get-statistics-on-your-reading) below.

 ### Parse in Ruby

 To parse a CSV reading log in Ruby rather than on the command line: